RazrFalcon/svgcleaner/README.md

  - [ ] Numbers comparing using custom precision.
  - [ ] Simplify paths.
 Something like Inkscapes's 'Simplify', but lossless.
        Have no idea how to make it.
 Hints [here](https://pomax.github.io/bezierinfo/#bsplines).
+ - [ ] Remove elements covered by other elements.
+ - [ ] Test not only against webkit.
  - [ ] Unix pipes.

 Note, that master branch is pretty stable and ready to use.